-We enjoy regular visits from community therapy teams to support and liaise with the nursery team, working towards joint shared outcomes for our young learners.
-Emelia has her lunch and other snacks as part of her routine, made appropriately for the way in which she needs them.
-After a day of fun and learning it is home time for Emelia for a well-deserved rest with her family.
+Emelia has her lunch and other snack as part of her routine, made appropriately for the way in which she needs them.
+After a day of fun and learning it is time for Emelia to enjoy a well-deserved rest with her family.